xiaocihua/stack-to-nearby-chests/README.md

 Items that will not be stacked and items that will not be restocked can be specified in the mod options (default: shulker box items).

-- **Stack to nearby containers** Perform Quick Stack on all openable containers within the player's reach.
+- **Quick stack to nearby containers** Perform Quick Stack on all openable containers within the player's reach.
 - **Restock from nearby containers** Restock with all openable containers within the player's reach.
 - The above two operations can be performed using buttons or shortcut keys in the player inventory screen, or using shortcut keys when no screen is open.